skip to Main Content

 从 VS 离

-1. “离(lí)” indicates the distance from a place, moment or goal.
-The pattern is “A+离+B+ Adjective /Numerical phrase”.
-For example:
+1. You can use 离(lí) to show the distance from a place, time, or objective.
+It follows the pattern of “A+离+B+ Adjective /Numerical phrase“.

 我家学校五百多米。(Wǒ jiā lí xuéxiào wǔbǎiduō mǐ.)